 Information Relating to Auxiliary Aids & Services

-Assistive Listening Devices Kaufmann Concert Hall is equipped with Williams Sound systems for the hearing impaired.
+Kaufmann Concert Hall is equipped with Williams Sound systems for individuals who are hard-of-hearing.
 Operating on an FM signal, the system provides a clean sound with no static or dead spots.
 Headsets are free and may be picked up at the coat check with deposit of a driver's license or major credit card.
 Buttenwieser Hall is equipped with the Sennheiser infrared system that uses an emitter with infrared signal.

 92Y is committed to making its website accessible to the widest possible audience, including people with disabilities.
-Our site has been redesigned as necessary to ensure that it meets or exceeds requirements of section 508 of the Rehabilitation Act of 1973.
+Our site has been redesigned as necessary to meets or exceed the requirements of section 508 of the Rehabilitation Act of 1973.